Initialization data disk (Linux)

 7. Enter the last sector number and press Enter Key.

-Last sector Indicates the end sector number of the partition's available space.
-You can select 2048-83886079, and the default value is 83886079.
-In this example, directly Press Enter key , indicating that the default cut-off sector number is selected eighty-three million eight hundred and eighty-six thousand and seventy-nine
+Last sector The ending sector number of the available space of the partition, which can be selected 2048-83886079, the default value is 83886079。 In this example, directly Press Enter key , indicating that the default cut-off sector number is selected eighty-three million eight hundred and eighty-six thousand and seventy-nine

 Echo information is shown in the following figure.